Testimonials

 Once all repairs and maintenance were complete, I collected my repaired D35.
 When I played it for the first time, it was like an entirely different instrument.

-Warren had transformed my D35 into a work of art and I could’t believe how beautifully warm and clean it sounded.
+Warren had transformed my D35 into a work of art and I couldn’t believe how beautifully warm and clean it sounded.
 Plus the action and intonation were the best they had ever been.
 The new pickup sounded better than the under-saddle I previously had as well.

 Warren has completed setups on my two electric guitars as well.
 It’s unbelievable the difference he has made to the action and sound of these.